ExtReMLapin/rule34_sound_autolooper/README.md

 There may be issues with local names (you know, the ---->.\\<----my_local_video.mp4 thing) so i applied a dirty hotfix to it.

+How to use :

+1) Get your fresh HQ video from patreon

+2) Wait few hours/days

+3) Get the LQ version with sound from R34

+4) Use this tool to get a superior version with sound

+5) Use MadVR+SVP

+6) ???

+7) Profit